PrashantMangukiya/SwiftPhotoGallery/README.md

 # Swift Photo Gallery
-Photo gallery demo application build using Swift, Xcode, and iOS
+Photo gallery demo application build using Swift 2, Xcode 7, and iOS 9.

 ## Overview
-Swift based photo gallery that load ``json`` file from remote server and parse it using ``SwiftyJSON`` libray.
-Once parsing done, it load thumb images ``asynchronously`` from remote location.
-When user click thumb image it fetch large image too  ``asynchronously`` from remote location.
-This is full application you can use as a base for any ``Photo Gallery`` project and expand it.
+Swift based photo gallery demo application that will fetch ``json`` data from remote server and parse it using ``SwiftyJSON`` libray.
+Once parsing done, it will load thumb images ``asynchronously`` from remote location.
+Whenever user click thumb image it will also fetch large image ``asynchronously`` from remote location.
+You can use this application as a base for any ``Photo Gallery`` project and expand it.
 You can use it free for either personal or commercial use.

 **It consist functionality below:**
 + Fetch ``json`` data file ``asynchronously``.